Skip to main content

 To achieve optimal performance, the query engine relies on the data connector’s ability to perform the comparison at the data source level.
 This capability is known as relation_comparisons (For more details see the native data connector spec).
 When the data connector supports this feature, the query engine pushes down the comparison logic to the underlying data connector to handle the filtering at the data source layer.

-When the data connector lacks support for the relation_comparisons capability, relationship comparisons cannot be pushed down to the data connector for processing.
-Instead, the query engine must handle the comparison internally.
+When a data connector lacks support for the relation_comparisons capability or when handling predicates from a remote relationship, the query engine cannot push relationship comparisons down to the data connector for processing.
+Instead, these comparisons are handled internally by the query engine.

 How It Works

-1. Fetch Related Data: The query engine retrieves required fields from the related model.
+1. Fetch Related Data: The query engine retrieves required fields from the related/remote model.

 2. Construct Comparison Expressions: Using the fetched data, the engine constructs the necessary comparison expressions to filter the results.